gyarab/mocasys-middleend/doc/endpoints.md

-# Endpoints of Middleend of Mocasys
+# Endpoints of The Middleend

 ## GET /ping